How to Use Public Wi-Fi Securely

 To prevent your device from automatically reconnecting to a public Wi-Fi network in the future, go to your device’s Wi-Fi settings and choose to “forget” the network.

-- Disable Auto-Connect: Turn off auto-connect settings for Wi-Fi networks to avoid automatically joining unsecured networks without your knowledge.
+• Disable Auto-Connect: Turn off auto-connect for Wi-Fi networks to prevent automatic joining of unsecured networks without your knowledge.

-- Manually Reconnect When Needed: By manually connecting to public Wi-Fi, you can ensure that you are only joining secure, trusted networks.
+• Manually Reconnect When Needed: By manually connecting to public Wi-Fi, you can ensure you join only secure, trusted networks.

 Conclusion